What is a car loan?

 Car loans may be offered by a range of financial institutions, either as a standalone car loan or as a personal loan that you can use to buy a car.
 Alternatively, you could consider options such as redrawing or getting a line of credit if you have a home loan, a peer-to-peer loan or dealer finance.
 The option you choose could have an effect on the interest rate charged and the features provided, so it is worth shopping around for a good deal.

 Car loans through financial institutions

 A common option when taking out a car loan is to go through a financial institution such as a bank, building society or credit union.
 These loans are usually available as either a standalone car loan or as a personal loan, depending on what the bank or institution offers.
 Customers can usually apply online, over the phone, or at a branch (if available).

 One of the potential advantages of taking out a car loan or personal loan with a bank or other financial institution is you may be able to negotiate on the amount you can borrow or length of the term available for the loan to suit your needs.
 Another potential benefit is that you could borrow from the same place you have your bank account, home loan or credit card, which could make managing your loan a little simpler.

 However, it is important to note that being loyal to your familiar financial institution does not mean you will get the best interest rates.
 Loans through financial institutions could also carry tighter lending criteria than borrowing from other lenders.

 Redraw facility/line of credit

 If you have a mortgage on your home, you might be able to dip into your mortgage via a redraw facility or a separate line of credit to borrow money to buy a car.
-This can have two benefits: home loan interest rates are often lower than car loan interest rates, and having both your home and car loans rolled into one monthly repayment is convenient and easier to budget for.
+This can have two benefits: home loan interest rates are often lower than car loan interest rates, and having both your home and car loans rolled into one monthly repayment may be a more convenient option that’s easier for some people to budget for.

 Compare car loans with Canstar